 The Cinque Terre, a series of spectacular fishing villages that appear to have grown organically out of the rough Ligurian cliffs they’re set into, are not particularly known for their generally small, sharply upholstered beaches.
 Except, that is, for Monterosso al Mare.

-The largest of the Cinque Terre, Monterosso offers a long, sandy beach with rocks jutting out from impressively azure waters.
+The largest of Cinque Terre’s seaside villages, Monterosso offers a long, sandy beach with rocks jutting out from impressively azure waters.
 As the only significant beach in one of Italy’s most high-profile destinations, Monterosso features many colorful loungers and parasols alongside the usual accouterments you’d expect to find at a popular Italian seaside resort.

 You’ll find it easy to unwind while ensconced by wild cliffs blanketed in a vertical patchwork of bright architecture and terraced gardens.
 Enjoy the cool breeze carrying the scent of Monterosso’s many lemon trees as it makes its way through the air.
 Or maybe you’re smelling the lemon squeezed over your cone of takeout calamari from Il Bocconcino?
-Either way, dig your toes into the warm sand and soak up the spectacular Cinque Terre sunset.
+Either way, dig your toes into the warm sand and enjoy one of the unmissable things to do in Cinque Terre—watch the spectacular sunset.

 Poetto Beach, Cagliari